 Please also see general requirements for the BA/BFA degree.

-The Bachelor of Arts in Health Arts & Sciences is an upper-division undergraduate degree open to students who have previously completed 60 semester credits.
+The Bachelor of Arts in Health Arts & Sciences is an undergraduate degree open to any interested students.

 Please contact the admissions office to learn more about the admissions process.